 Place in the Canon

 Joshua has much the same place in the Old Testament as Acts has in the New Testament.
 Both come after the foundational books at the beginning, Joshua after the five books of Moses and Acts after the four gospels.
-The five books of Moses tell the beginnings of Israel, while the four Gospels tell the beginning of the church.
-Both Joshua and Acts show the people of God successfully carrying out the mission that God laid upon them when He set them apart for Himself.
+The five books of Moses tell the beginnings of Israel, while the four Gospels tell the beginnings of the church.
+Joshua and Acts then show how these people of God successfully carried out the mission that God laid upon them when He set them apart for Himself.
 For the people of Israel, the mission was conquest and occupation of Canaan.
 For the church, the mission was to begin evangelizing the world.